jbe456/good-reads/the-best-team-wins.md

-Key factors in superior performances in the best teams:
+## Key factors in superior performances in the best teams

 Not:

 - more talented people